dxw/playbook/src/commercial-ops/delegated-authorities.md

 ---
-title: Our approach to finance
+title: Delegated authorities
+permalink: /:path/:basename/
 ---

-### Delegated authorities

 Each year, the Trustees and the Exec Board agree a set of targets (and a floor) for turnover and profitability, based on the financial modelling of the business